-No. Deliverable Estimated time to be completed (in days) Indicative target due dates Review and approvals required (designation of the person who will review the results and confirm acceptance) 1 Chapter/sections on macroeconomics in the inception report.
-The inception report must include how the expert understands the assignment, including a detailed methodology, workplan and annotated outline of the chapter/section on macroeconomic resilience for the strategy document.
-15 30 September 2022 2 Draft chapter/section on macroeconomics in the situational analysis.
-10 14 October 2022 3 Draft chapter/section on macroeconomics in the report on key findings and highlights from stakeholder consultation .
-20 18 November 2022 The deliverable will be 5 Draft chapter/section on macroeconomics in the report on the findings from an exploration of ways in which institutional and community resilience to shocks and stresses in the region can be build and strengthened through macroeconomics.
+No. Deliverable Chapter/sections on gender and social inclusion in the Estimated time to be completed (in days) Target due dates 30 September Review and approvals required (designation of the person who will review the results and confirm acceptance) inception report.
+The inception report must include how the expert understands the assignment, including a detailed methodology, workplan and annotated outline of the chapter/section on gender and social inclusion for the strategy document.
+2022 2 Draft chapter/section on gender and social inclusion in the situational analysis .
+10 14 October 2022 The deliverables will be reviewed by the 4 Chapter/section on gender and social inclusion in the report on key findings and highlights from stakeholder consultation .
+Draft chapter/section on gender and social inclusion in 20 18 November 2022 16 December designated technical lead of the ECOWAS Commission and the UNDP team and upon the report on the findings from an exploration of ways in which institutional and community resilience to shocks and stresses in the region can be build and strengthened through a gender sensitive and social inclusion lens.
 This report must build on the situational analysis, stakeholder consultation and consultant's exploration/research.
-This report must include a brief progress summary, identified priority policy and programmatic components relevant to macroeconomics for resilience building in the region.
-Chapter/sections on macroeconomic resilience in the draft of Regional Resilience Strategy for West Africa.
-This chapter/sections must include a summary of the situational analysis, a clear set of guiding actions and programmatic priorities that can be implemented in the short-, medium- and long-term for resilience building in the region, and the role of ECOWAS Commission, other subregional organizations, and regional partners and stakeholders in supporting countries and communities.
+The report must include a brief progress summary and identified priority policy and programmatic components relevant to gender and social inclusion for resilience building in the region.
+2022 satisfactory completion will be approved by the Director of the Humanitarian and Social Affairs Directorate, ECOWAS Commission and by the UNDP Sahel Resilience Project manager.
+5 Chapter/sections on gender and social inclusion in the draft of Regional Resilience Strategy for West Africa.
+This chapter/sections must include a summary of the situational analysis, a clear set of guiding actions and programmatic priorities that can be implemented in the short-, medium- and long-term for resilience building in 20 10 February 2023 the region, and the role of ECOWAS Commission, other subregional organizations, and regional partners and stakeholders in supporting countries and communities.
 This draft will be circulated for review in the technical validation workshop.
-20 16 December 2022 The deliverables will be reviewed by the designated technical lead of the ECOWAS Commission and the UNDP team and upon satisfactory completion will be approved by the Director of the Humanitarian and Social Affairs Directorate, ECOWAS Commission and by the UNDP Sahel Resilience Project manager.
-6 Final revised version of the chapter/sections on macroeconomic resilience in the executive summary and in the final version of the Regional Resilience Strategy for West Africa with preface, executive summary and 15 10 April 2023 incorporating all relevant suggested changes and feedback from the technical validation workshop.
-7 Relevant sections in PowerPoint presentations as (Included in Linked to months necessary for at least deliverables 1 - 6. days linked to of deliverable 1 - deliverables 1 - 6 6) Total number of working days 100
+6 Final revised version of the chapter/sections on gender 15 10 April 2023 and social inclusion in the executive summary and in the final version of the Regional Resilience Strategy for West Africa with preface, executive summary and incorporating all relevant suggested changes and feedback from the technical validation workshop.
+This will be used for the ministerial adoption of the strategy document.
+7 Relevant sections in PowerPoint presentations as (Included in Linked to months necessary for at least deliverables $1-6$ . days linked to of deliverable 1 - deliverables 1 - 6 6) Total number of working days 100